-He said, “I have just immigrated into the United States through El Paso a month or so ago, and I am Muslim and all my nation is Muslim but I’m trying to understand American religion.
+He said, “I have just immigrated into the United States through El Paso a month or so ago, and I am Muslim and all my nation is Muslim, but I’m trying to understand American religion.
 Could you tell me, sir, the difference between a Catholic, a Protestant, and a Baptist?”
 That was his question.
 That’s exactly what his question was.

 “Of course, of course.”

-And I knew the answer but I wanted to engage him at the point he has to be engaged.
-So I said, “Do Muslims have sins?”
+And I knew the answer, but I wanted to engage him at the point he has to be engaged, so I said, “Do Muslims have sins?”

-He said, “Yes, of course we have sins.”
-He said, “We have so many sins, I don’t even know all the sins.”
+He says, “We have so many sins, I don’t even know all the sins.”

 I said, “Do you do them?”

 He said, “I do them all the time.”
-And then he said this, I’ll never forget it.
-He said, “In fact, I’m flying to El Paso to do some sins.”
+And then he said this - I’ll never forget it - he said, “In fact, I’m flying to El Paso to do some sins.”

 I said, “You are?”

 And he said, “Yes.”
-He said, “I met a girl when I was immigrating and so we have planned to meet together and I will do some sins.”
+He said, “I met a girl when I was immigrating, and so we have planned to meet together, and I will do some sins.”

 Okay.
 We’re going down the right trail here, folks.
-This is...we’ve cut to the chase.
-And so, I said, “Well how does Allah, Al Elah in Arabic, how does Allah feel about this, your sinning?”
+This is - we’ve cut to the chase.
+And so, I said, “Well, how does Allah” - Al Elah in Arabic – “how does Allah feel about this, your sinning?”

 He said, “It’s very bad.
 I could go to hell forever.”